vzhang90/MechaCar_Statistical_Analysis/README.md

 > **T-test across all manufacturing lots:**
 ![T-test across all manufacturing lots](https://github.com/vzhang90/MechaCar_Statistical_Analysis/blob/main/images/t.test_PSI_all_manufacturing_lots.png)

-***Because the calculated t-value of -1.8931 is less than the critical t-value 1.660&le;t<sub>crit</sub>&le;1.646 for 100-1,000 degreees of freedom for a p-value of 0.05, the null hypothesis cannot be rejected where there is not enough evidence to support a statistical difference between the mean PSI value across all manufacturing lots compared to the population mean of 1,500 lbs/sq in***
+***Because the calculated t-value of -1.8931 is less than the one-tailed critical t-value 1.660&le;t<sub>crit</sub>&le;1.646 for 100-1,000 degrees of freedom for a p-value of 0.05, the null hypothesis cannot be rejected where there is not enough evidence to support a statistical difference between the mean PSI value across all manufacturing lots compared to the population mean of 1,500 lbs/sq in***

 ---